ChefData/pinterest-data-pipeline545/README.md

   - PyYAML: YAML parser and emitter for Python
   - sqlalchemy: Open-source SQL toolkit and object-relational mapper
   - requests: Python HTTP library allows users to send HTTP requests to a specified URL.
-  - Decouple: helps you to organize your settings so that you can change parameters without having to redeploy your app.
+  - Decouple: separates the settings parameters from your source code.
 - Databricks: Databricks is a unified analytics platform designed for big data and machine learning and provides a managed Spark environment with optimised performance and scalability.
 - Git: Version control system for tracking changes in the project.
 - GitHub: Hosting platform for version control and collaboration.